IBMStreams/streamsx.speech2text/applications/S2TPerformanceTests/README.md

 	writeUtterancesToFile : <true> - Boolean value of whether or not to write utterances to file.
 For extremely large parallel tests, we recommend you use false.
 	parallelWidth : <1> - Number of Speech2Text engines to have running in parallel.
 	blockSize : <200> - Number of bytes per tuple being sent to the WatsonS2T engine.
-For RTP packets, ~200 bytes. numRepetitions : <1> - Number of times to submit the files from a directory for processing.
-This allows you to create large tests from a small number of audio files. numFiles : <5> - Number of .raw files to be processed from the provided directory. audioDirectory : <audio> - Location of the audio to be processed.
+For RTP packets, ~200 bytes. executionsPerAudioFile : <1> - Number of times to submit the files from a directory for processing.
+This allows you to create large tests from a small number of audio files. numAudioFiles : <5> - Number of .raw files to be processed from the provided directory. audioDirectory : <audio> - Location of the audio to be processed.

 ## Results Analysis